ashley-d-lu/Good-Samaritan-Hub/README.md

 ### Session Handling Routes
 #### No authentication needed:

 User Login: `POST "/users/login"`
 - Expected request body:
-    - {
-"username": String,
- 	"password": String
+    - `{ "username": String, "password": String }`
-}
 - Expected response:
     - If the User with the specified username and password exists:
-{
-"currUser": (the currently logged in User"s document), "admin": false
+`{ "currUser": (the currently logged in User's document), "admin": false }`
-}
     - Status 401 if the password is incorrect
-    - Status 400 if the request body form is invalid or if User with the given username doesn"t exist
+    - Status 400 if the request body form is invalid or if the user with the given username doesn't exist

 User and Admin Logout: `GET "/users/logout"`
 - Expected response:
     - Status 200

 Admin Login:  `POST "/admin/login"`
 - Expected request body:
-    - {
-"username": String,
- 	"password": String
+    - `{ "username": String, "password": String }`
-}
 - Expected response:
     - If the Admin with the specified username and password exists:
-{
-"currUser": (the currently logged in Admin"s document), "admin": true
+`{ "currUser": (the currently logged in Admin"s document), "admin": true }`
-}
     - Status 401 if the password is incorrect
-    - Status 400 if the request body form is invalid or if the Admin document with the given username doesn"t exist
+    - Status 400 if the request body form is invalid or if the Admin document with the given username doesn't exist

 #### Only authorized for users and admins:

 Check session: `GET "/users/check-session"`
 - Expected response:
     - If there is currently an Admin logged in:
-{
-"user": (the currently logged in Admin"s document), "admin": true
+`{ "user": (the currently logged in Admin"s document), "admin": true }`
-}
     - If there is currently a User logged in:
-{
-"user": (the currently logged in User"s document)
+`{ "user": (the currently logged in User's document) }`
-}
     - If there is no User or Admin logged in, status 401 unauthorized

 ### User Routes